biw/typetac/README.md

 The benefits of TypeTac are:

-- **Type Checking**, no need to wonder if the class name you want is valid, typescript will throw an error if not
+- **Type Checking** — no need to wonder if the class name you want is valid, typescript will throw an error if not
-- **Autocomplete**, use your favorite typescript editor to autocomplete definitions
+- **Autocomplete** — use your favorite typescript editor to autocomplete definitions
-- **Documentation** - alongside autocomplete, get full documentation in your text editor about _all_ tachyons class names
+- **Documentation** — alongside autocomplete, get full documentation in your text editor about _all_ tachyons class names

 This comes with a tiny footprint of **only 186 Bytes**